-The final component, the third edition of Effective Treatments for PTSD, will be published September 2, 2020, and will focus on providing practitioners with more detailed guidance on the use of the recommendations and position papers to inform clinical practice.
+The final component, the third edition of Effective Treatments for PTSD, published September 2, 2020, focuses on providing practitioners with more detailed guidance on the use of the recommendations and position papers to inform clinical practice.

 Edited by David Forbes, Jonathan I. Bisson, Candice M. Monson, and Lucy Berliner (About the Editors)